 In Autonomous and Self-Driving Robotics Lab, they discover how to use AI (Artificial Intelligence) and build robots.

-In the Level Design and VR with Unreal and HTC Vive, they build virtual worlds by designing levels and environments.
+In the Unreal Engine 4 Level Design and VR Lab, they build virtual worlds by designing levels and environments.

 Through it all, students share their new skills - and excitement - with their peers.
 Just like in Silicon Valley, the exchange of ideas and different disciplines makes for an entirely unique experience.